-The alignment of small molecules using external electric fields from moderately intense, nonresonant light pulses was studied extensively using experimental and theoretical methods~\cite{RoscaPruna:PRL87:153902, Larsen:JCP111:7774, Stapelfeldt:RMP75:543, Trippel:PRA89:051401R, Koch:RMP91:035005}.
-Strong alignment was achieved for linear, symmetric top, and asymmetric top molecules in the adiabatic~\cite{Larsen:JCP111:7774}, intermediate~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R}, and impulsive regimes~\cite{RoscaPruna:PRL87:153902, Karamatskos:NatComm10:3364}.
-Considerable efforts were made for laser-induced alignment of large molecules~\cite{Holmegaard:PRL102:023001, Mullins:NatComm13:1431, Pentlehner:PRA87:063401} and even for some complex and floppy polyatomic molecules~\cite{Chatterley:NatCommun10:133} as well as for weakly bound molecular complexes~\cite{Trippel:JCP148:101103}.
-Such aligned-molecule samples were also studied by electron~\cite{Park:ACIE47:9496, Hensley:PRL109:133202} and x-ray diffractive imaging experiments~\cite{Kuepper:PRL112:083002}.
-Possibilities to laser-align large biomolecules without deterioration of the secondary structure were proposed~\cite{Spence:PRL92:198102, Barty:ARPC64:415}, but, so far, no alignment for such systems has been reported.
+The alignment of small molecules using external electric fields, including strong dc fields and optical fields from moderately intense, nonresonant light pulses was studied extensively~\cite{Friedrich:Nature353:412, Block:PRL68:1303, RoscaPruna:PRL87:153902, Larsen:JCP111:7774, Stapelfeldt:RMP75:543, Trippel:PRA89:051401R, Koch:RMP91:035005}.
+Laser alignment or mixed-field orientation does allow for three-dimensional confinement~\cite{Larsen:PRL85:2470, Holmegaard:NatPhys6:428}, whereas dc-field brute-force orientation only enables one-dimensional confinement.
+Strong alignment was achieved for linear, symmetric top, and asymmetric top molecules in the adiabatic~\cite{Larsen:JCP111:7774, Holmegaard:PRL102:023001}, intermediate~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R}, and impulsive~\cite{RoscaPruna:PRL87:153902, Karamatskos:NatComm10:3364} regimes.
+Considerable efforts were made for laser-induced alignment of ``large'' molecules~\cite{Mullins:NatComm13:1431, Pentlehner:PRA87:063401} including complex, floppy polyatomic molecules~\cite{Chatterley:NatCommun10:133} and weakly bound molecular complexes~\cite{Trippel:JCP148:101103}.
+Such aligned-molecules samples were studied by electron~\cite{Park:ACIE47:9496, Hensley:PRL109:133202} and x-ray diffractive imaging~\cite{Kuepper:PRL112:083002}.
+Possibilities to laser-align large biomolecules without deterioration of the secondary structure were proposed~\cite{Spence:PRL92:198102, Barty:ARPC64:415}, but no alignment for such systems was reported.

 For macromolecules, there are several challenges for achieving the required alignment.
-Theoretical predictions supported by \emph{in silico} analysis can be a very important step to guide the experiments.
-However, atomistic molecular dynamics (MD) simulations are computationally very expensive for large particles, especially when the interaction time extends to hundreds of nanoseconds~\cite{Noe:BPJ108:228}.
-In addition, to accurately predict the ``ensemble averaged'' single-particle diffraction images of macromolecules, simulation of a large distribution of particles is essential rather than a single particle.
-Ensemble computations are also crucial for studying the temperature effects, as this can be an important factor in preserving the secondary structures of macromolecules, like proteins, and this step makes MD simulations even more computationally expensive.
+Theoretical predictions supported by \emph{in silico} analysis are a very important step to guide experiments.
+However, atomistic molecular dynamics (MD) simulations are computationally very expensive for large particles, especially for nanosecond timescales~\cite{Noe:BPJ108:228}.
+In addition, to accurately predict ensemble-averaged single-particle diffraction patterns, the simulation of a large distribution of particles is essential.
+Ensemble computations are also crucial for studying temperature effects, which are important both for laser-alignment control and for preserving the secondary structures of macromolecules.